 - <Name>: This will be what is the name for the new column we are going to create.

-I know it is not that easy to understand by reading the syntax explanations but in the example sections, you will learn clearly.
+We know it is not easy to understand by reading the syntax explanations, but you will learn clearly in the example sections.

 How to Use GroupBy Dax Function in Power BI?

 We need at least two tables to use the Power BI GROUPBY function.
 Below are the two tables we will use for this DAX function demonstration.